 in Melbourne, Victoria.”

-She lives with her husband, Alan, in Canberra, Australia’s capital city, and has two daughters.
+She lives in Canberra, Australia’s capital city.

-with more than 30 years’ experience, both in-house and self-employed.
+Audrey Dorsch, CES Line Editor, Proofreader, and Indexer, has more than 30 years’ experience, both in-house and self-employed.

 Audrey is the former managing editor of Canada’s Faith Today magazine.
 She started her

 career in newspaper journalism, then edited the Canadian constituency magazine